 I’m currently a post doctoral fellow at the University of Warwick, UK.
 I graduated from the Cognitive and Brain Sciences PhD Program at the University of Kansas, USA, in 2017 and completed my undergraduate degree in Psychology at the National University of Singapore in 2011.

+OK, enough of the serious stuff.
 When I’m not doing research, I’m either out climbing, strumming my ukulele, or taking a really long nap.
 Sometimes I work on random things like making 3-d models of networks.
 Here is a shameless plug for my Shapeways shop.